alphabits/very-simple-todo/README.md

 A todo list item consists of a description, an urgency level and a completed flag, that indicates whether you are done with the todo item or not.

 To setup the todo script you need to create a symbolic link, in one of the directories that is in your $PATH variable.
-In the examples it is assumed that a symbolic link with the name 'todo' is in one of the folders.
+Executing

+    $ sudo ln -s /usr/local/bin/todo /path/to/todo.py

+should do the trick.

 ## Adding a todo